 Problems with the structures in the nose like a deviated septum, nasal fractures, and holes though the septum can cause irregular airflow, leading to dryness, which can cause frequent nosebleeds.

 The use of medicines like antihistamine, decongestants for allergies, colds, or sinus problems can actually dry out the nasal mucosa enough to lead to nosebleeds.
 Alternative treatments like Ginko Biloba and Vitamin E have also been known to increase the risk of Epistaxis.
 On a more serious note, blood disorders, hypertension, high blood pressure, and cancer have been known to cause recurrent nosebleeds.

 At My Houston Surgeons, we are able to treat a variety of sinus problems.
 We can prescribe the right course of action and follow through with state of the art treatment plans for each person.
 Our office has the most current CT Scanning, cutting edge technology allowing for minimally-invasive, in-office procedures, as well as nationally recognized luxury recovery suites.
 Plus we have highly-trained, board-certified sinus surgeons to care for you every step of the way.

 Mild cases of nosebleeds can be treated by applying pressure, pinching the nose, and keeping your head elevated.
 Ice packs to constrict the blood vessels, nasal lubrication, and packing the anterior or posterior of the nose with materials such as gauze and cotton balls might also be effective for stopping nosebleeds.
 A sign that you might have posterior epistaxis is if bleeding continues for more than 20 minutes.

-You can stop epistaxis from affecting your day-to-day activities, but you shouldn’t trust anything less than the talented sinus and nasal specialists at Houston Plastic Craniofacial Sinus Surgery.
+You can stop epistaxis from affecting your day-to-day activities, but you shouldn’t trust anything less than the talented sinus and nasal specialists at My Houston Surgeons.